Tool #1 – Web hosting

 People can up-vote or down-vote the best comments, so for some of your audience, this will be quite addicting, where they will more motivated to leave excellent comments instead of the usual one-liners.

 The 6 other tools available are Thrive Apprentice(to create your own courses), Thrive Quiz Builder, Thrive Ovation(Testimonials), Thrive Ultimatum(Countdown Clocks for Sales Pages), Thrive Clever Widgets and Thrive Leads(email marketing).

 Do yourself a massive favor, get Thrive!

 Tool # 8 – Pretty Links

-Every blog has to monetize their content eventually, or they go broke.
-The best way to monetize your content that is both fair to your audience and doesn't make your blog look like crap is affiliate marketing.
+Every blog has to monetize its content eventually, or they go broke.
+The best way to monetize your content that is both fair to your audience and doesn’t make your blog look like crap is affiliate marketing.

 This is where the Pretty Links plugin comes in.
 It turns ugly affiliate links into pretty links.
 Please note, it is a paid plugin.
 The coupon code 10OFF might work, give it a try or maybe search the internet for a better one.

 Social share buttons, the bane of us all.
 When you start blogging, you’ll be reading an article, and you’ll see that they have really cool social share buttons that float, or are a different, cool style (or color).

 I can save you a lot of pain, use Social Warfare.
 It’s the last social share button plugin you will ever have to use.
 We use it, we love it.